 The directors will receive additional information about these subjects through their regular meetings, meeting materials, presentations at meetings, and copies of corporate organizational documents, periodic filings, and significant presentations made to analysts and investors.

 The Secretary of the Corporation is authorized to open and review any mail or other correspondence received that is addressed to the Board or any individual director unless the item is marked "Confidential" or "Personal."
-If so marked and addressed to the Board, it will be delivered unopened to the Lead Director.
+If so marked and addressed to the Board, it will be delivered unopened to the independent Chairman or Lead Director.
 If so marked and addressed to an individual director, it will be delivered to the addressee unopened.
-If, upon opening an envelope or package not so marked, the Secretary determines that it contains a magazine, solicitation or advertisement, or is of a general nature not specifically related to the Corporation's business, the contents may be discarded.
+If, upon opening an envelope or package not so marked, the Secretary determines that it contains a magazine, solicitation or advertisement, or is of a general nature not specifically related to the Corporation’s business, the contents may be discarded.

-Compensation for non-management directors' services may include annual cash retainers, shares of the Corporation's common stock, deferred stock units or options on such shares; meeting fees; fees for serving as a committee chairman or Lead Director; and fees for serving as a director of a subsidiary of the Corporation.
-The Corporation will also reimburse directors for their reasonable out-of-pocket expenses, using the principles set forth in the Corporation's policy on executive officer travel and entertainment.
+Compensation for independent directors' services may include annual cash retainers, shares of the Corporation's common stock, deferred stock units or options on such shares; meeting fees; fees for serving as a committee chairman or independent Chairman or Lead Director; and fees for serving as a director of a subsidiary of the Corporation.
+The Corporation will also reimburse directors for their reasonable out-of-pocket expenses, using the principles set forth in the Corporation’s policy on executive officer travel and entertainment.
 Directors are reimbursed for their travel expenses not exceeding, in the case of air fare, the first-class commercial rate.
-In addition, corporate aircraft and charter aircraft may be used for directors in accordance with the Corporation's Aircraft Policy.
-Directors will also be reimbursed as provided above for reasonable out-of-pocket expenses (including tuition and registration fees) relating to attendance at seminars and training sessions relevant to their service on the Board and in connection with meetings or conferences which they attend at the Corporation's request.
+In addition, corporate aircraft and charter aircraft may be used for directors in accordance with the Corporation’s Aircraft Policy.
+Directors will also be reimbursed as provided above for reasonable out-of-pocket expenses (including tuition and registration fees) relating to attendance at seminars and training sessions relevant to their service on the Board and in connection with meetings or conferences which they attend at the Corporation’s request.

 By the fifth anniversary of their service on the Board, directors are required to maintain ownership of shares of the Corporation's common stock with a market value of at least five times the annual cash retainer.